Discover all the tax services we offer

 Thailand and the US do not have a social security agreement with each other.
 This means some US expats will be required to pay into both social security systems on some Thai earnings.

-You will pay a 7% VAT (value added tax) on certain items you purchase in Thailand.
-There is also a stamp duty on documents you sign such as leases.
+You will pay a 7% value added tax (VAT) on certain items you purchase in Thailand.
+There is also a stamp duty on signed documents such as leases.

-If you are a US citizen or resident, you will still be required to file US taxes each year.
-If you have assets in foreign bank accounts, you may be required to report those as well.
-Specifically, anyone with 10,000 dollars or more in a foreign bank or financial institution during a calendar year will be required to file the FBAR.
+If you are a US citizen or resident, then you will still be required to file US taxes each year.
+If you have assets in foreign bank accounts, then you may be required to report those as well.
+Specifically, anyone with $10,000 or more in a foreign bank or financial institution during a calendar year will be required to file the FBAR.

-Fortunately, there are a few ways you can lower or eliminate your US tax obligations.
-The first is the Foreign Earned Income Exclusion, which allows you to exclude a certain amount from your foreign earned income on your US expat taxes.
+Fortunately, there are several ways to lower or eliminate your US tax obligations.
+The first is the Foreign Earned Income Exclusion, which allows you to exclude a certain amount from your foreign earned income on your US taxes in Thailand.

 And third is the Foreign Housing Exclusion, which allows an additional exclusion from income on US expat taxes for certain amounts paid for household expenses that occur as a consequence of living abroad.

-If you have any questions about filing your US expat taxes, please contact us.
+If you have any questions about filing your US expat taxes or Thailand tax, please contact us.